 - The lines in the grid look wavy, blurred, or curved instead of straight.
 You will be asked to point to the specific abnormal area of the grid.

 - Perimetry testing uses a machine that flashes lights randomly at various points in the visual field.
 You look inside a bowl-shaped instrument called a perimeter.
 While you stare at the center, lights will flash, and you press a button each time you see a flash.
 A computer records the location of each flash and whether you pressed the button when the light flashed in that location.
 At the end of the test, a printout shows any areas of your visual field where you did not see the flashes of light.
-In an alternative manual perimetry test, your health professional moves a light target and notes your visual field on paper.
+In an alternative manual perimetry test, your doctor moves a light target and notes your visual field on paper.

 - The tangent screen test uses a black screen with concentric circles and lines leading out from a center point (like a bull's-eye).
 Sitting 3 ft (1 m) to 6 ft (2 m) away from the screen, you cover one eye while fixing your gaze on a target point marked on the screen.
 Test objects of various sizes at the tip of a wand are then moved inward from the outer edge of the screen toward the center.
 You will signal when you can see the object, and that point is then marked on the screen.
 The points on the screen where you see the objects are connected to provide an outline of your visual field.
 The test is then repeated for the other eye.
 An alternative manual tangent screen test uses a white object against a black background.
 If you wear glasses, you will keep them on for this test.